rmkelley/rmkelley.github.io/daressalaam.md

 OR  highway = 'steps' OR highway = 'tertiary' Or highway = 'tertiary_link' OR highway = 'track';
 ```

 ### 3. Create a buffer around the roads to give area.

-They were originally lines with their width not represented.
+The roads were originally lines with width not represented.
 We tested multiple different buffers, adding 5 meters for most roads and 18 meters for the trunk roads to encapsulate the road width and the building setbacks.

 ```sql
 CREATE TABLE buffer7 as